Interaction graph-based characterization of quantum benchmarks for improving quantum circuit mapping techniques

-For instance, clusters with simpler, low node-degree graphs showed better performance when targeting a 2D grid-topology in terms of gate overhead, whereas clusters consisting of complex and dense circuits outperformed others in latency.
-On the other hand, different performance results were noted when running the same groups of circuits on other two less-connected devices: size parameters like a number of qubits were far less relevant, synthetic circuits outperformed real ones (which was not the case for Surface-97) and finally, the correlation between clusters of benchmarks and mapping results was unlike to the previously obtained ones.
-It was also shown that the way circuits were created also impact the results (e.g., if they were uniformly randomly generated circuits), as those circuits were in most cases grouped in the same clusters.
+For instance, clusters with simpler, low node-degree graphs showed better performance when targeting a 2D-grid topology regarding gate overhead, whereas clusters consisting of complex and dense circuits outperformed others in latency.
+On the other hand, different performance results were noted when running the same groups of circuits on two other less-connected devices: size parameters like the number of qubits were far less relevant, and synthetic circuits outperformed real ones (which was not the case for Surface-97), and finally, the correlation between clusters of benchmarks and mapping results was unlike to the previously obtained ones.
+It was also shown that the way circuits were created is very related to their structure and impacts the results (e.g., if they were uniformly randomly generated circuits), as those circuits were in most cases grouped in the same clusters.
 Finally, we could see how the clusters scale with different mapping metrics.
-For instance, in one of the clusters gate overhead scales linearly with latency overhead, and in another gate overhead is constantly within a specific range regardless of the increase in latency.
+For instance, in one of the clusters, gate overhead scales linearly with latency overhead; in another, gate overhead is constantly within a specific range regardless of the increase in latency.